bhush9/bhush9.github.io/_posts/2019-12-20-plasma-mobile-as-daily-driver.markdown

 If you are excited about Linux smartphones and want to help us progressing Plasma Mobile forward, you can reach us at #plasmamobile:kde.org matrix room.

-[^1]: I would like to think Pine64 for sending Pinephone prototype to me.
+[^1]: I would like to thank Pine64 for sending Pinephone prototype to me.
 [^2]: I had a minor trouble at first Etihad flight where they wanted to see boarding sequence number, which is not shown in the boarding pass page of itinerary.
 I have forwarded that bug to itinerary devs so that will be solved!